software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 25
 >
-> Deploy the frontend application to a production environment.
+> Deploy the frontend application to a production environment. _Test that the application works in the production envinronment_ by e.g. answering a few quizzes and taking a look at their results.
 Add the production environment URL of the frontend application (the static site URL in the Render dashboard) to the project description section in the `README.md` file.

 {: .important-title }